This Remembrance Day, pay your respects at one of these significant places connected with the war effort.

 The Torrens Parade Ground in Adelaide was used as a mustering point, enlistment centre and parade training ground during both world wars, while the Keswick Barracks, established in 1901, was a centre of local military activity.
 The Australian Army has a museum here and Building 32 is heritage-listed.

-The Fort Largs barracks and military buildings were part of the first national defence network and were also used for training during the war.
+The Fort Largs and Fort Glanville barracks and military buildings were part of the first national defence network and were also used for training and storage of ammunition during the war.

 Sculptures and monuments